Updated: Nov 28, 2022

 IIDs are related breathalyzers that prohibit your car from starting until it decides that your blood alcohol concentration is below a pre-programmed level.
 If you are required by the court to have an IID installed in your vehicle, you must pay for it to be done by a licensed IID installer within 30 days of the court's order.

-The DMV will then require you to fill out and submit a "Verification of Installation" form, which serves as notification and evidence that the system was installed.
+The DMV will then require you to complete a "Verification of Installation" form, which provides notification and evidence that the system was installed.
 After that, you must pay the DMV an administrative fee for processing your Verification of Installation form.
 If you are required to mount an IID but do not own or have access to a vehicle, you must inform the court within 30 days.

 Criminal Penalties As Result Of DUI Conviction in California.

 A first DUI conviction in California is usually considered a misdemeanor.
 Whereas you could face penalty assessments in the thousands of dollars, most motorists face a fine of $390 to $1000. (in addition to those).
-If probation is issued (which may last anywhere from three to five years), no prison time is required.
+No prison time is required if probation is issued (which may last anywhere from three to five years).
 Even if it's your first offense, a judge can sentence you to up to six months in prison.

-Though a judge may impose a number of conditions, in many cases, the following probation conditions apply:
+Though a judge may impose several conditions, in many cases, the following probation conditions apply:

 Apart from traffic infractions, you must not break all other laws.